 Dr. Fotuhi’s View: His rule is simple: “Don’t eat junk food”.
 He advocates for the Mediterranean diet, rich in omega-3s, leafy greens, and antioxidants that reduce inflammation in the brain.

 - Lifestyle Medicine Pillar: Whole-Food, Plant-Predominant Nutrition.
-Reducing processed foods and added sugars is the primary therapeutic tool for good health.
+Reducing processed foods and added sugars are some of the strongest recommendations in the area of nutrition.

 3. Quality Sleep